-Foundation committed to finding adoptive homes for the more than 155,000 children waiting in North America’s foster care systems
+Foundation committed to finding permanent homes for the more than 155,000 children waiting in North America’s foster care systems

 Columbus, Ohio — The Dave Thomas Foundation for Adoption, a national non-profit public charity, today welcomed Scott L. Moeschberger, Ph.D., as a member of its board of trustees.
 Scott is a professor of psychology at Taylor University and director of the school’s Initiatives for Vulnerable and Orphaned Children, a pioneering program designed to equip students with best practices and real-world exposure to issues affecting vulnerable children across the world.
 He will serve a three-year term.